 - Courses meeting high school graduation requirements may not meet University Entrance Requirements.
 See College Academic Distribution Requirements for minimum entrance requirements.

 - A single course may not be used to satisfy a credit requirement for more than one subject.

 *Counselors, please verify all CTE credits with CTE Executive Director prior to student enrollment.

-**Graduation requirements include two lab sciences and one lab or non-lab science (three science credits total for the Class of 2021 and beyond).
+**Graduation requirements include two lab sciences and one lab or non-lab science.
 For students to be prepared for the Washington Comprehensive Assessment of Science (WCAS), courses should address Life Sciences (biology), Physical Science (chemistry/physics), Earth and Space Science, and Engineering.